The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 An industry thought leader describes the changing nature of IT leadership in an age of digital transformation.

 From the invention of paper to the cell phone, advances in communications technology have always had a profound impact on organizational structure.
-Now digital technology is putting many executives under pressure as they try to use 20th century technology to manage their 21st century organizations – even CIOs.
+Today, many executives, even CIOs, are making the mistake of using 20th century technologies to lead 21st century organizations.
 Esteban Herrera, a Partner and Global Leader of ISG Research, spoke with Straight Talk’s editors about how IT leaders can become successful “digital leaders.”